Turkish parliament overwhelmingly approves Sweden's NATO accession

 The vote was 287 in favour, 55 against with four abstentions.

+"This is an important and correct decision.
+Sweden's pending accession, like Finland's already completed accession, will further strengthen the North Atlantic Alliance as a whole," government spokesman Steffen Hebestreit announced on Tuesday evening.

+"The German government assumes that the accession process can now be completed swiftly."

-Following Tuesday evening's decision, President Recep Tayyip Erdoğan must now sign the so-called accession protocol and it must be published in the Official Gazette before it takes effect.
+Following Tuesday evening's vote, President Recep Tayyip Erdoğan must now sign the so-called accession protocol and it must be published in the Official Gazette before it takes effect.

 Turkish approval leaves Hungary as the only NATO member yet to ratify Sweden's accession.